 As for the succulents I used a plastic plant tray to line the bowl.
 I filled it with a layer of gravel, then potting soil.
 Succulents don’t like to have their feet wet, so the gravel should help with that.

+I hope you enjoyed this salad bowl succulent planter.
 Be sure to pin this project if you like it!

 Let me know what you think I should do with the other bowls…I’d love to hear your ideas!